Skip To Content

 South University’s Occupational Therapy Assistant program prepares qualified students to pursue becoming occupational therapy assistants*.
 Occupational therapy assistants (OTA) work with people across their lifespan to help patients perform meaningful and purposeful daily activities.
 Occupational therapy assistants work with people of all ages who have physical, psychological, or developmental conditions to promote health, well-being, and their ability to participate in the important activities in their life.
 This includes taking care of themselves and their families, working, volunteering, and going to school, among many others.
 OTAs do this through activities such as crafts, games, cooking and provide Activities in Daily Living (ADL) care such as dressing, bathing, and self-feeding.

 It is up to each student to review the national and state licensure requirements for licensure, as well as the eligibility criteria to sit for licensure exams.
+Graduates are required to sit for and pass the national certification exam and obtain a state license in order to work in the field.
+(Exam names vary by program) Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for program and state specific information.
 South University cannot guarantee each graduate will pass the required licensure examinations.
 Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
 Students must pass the required licensure to work in their respective field.

 NBCOT Certification Exam Program performance data on the NBCOT certification examination is available for public viewing by state and program level: https://www.nbcot.org/Educators-Folder/SchoolPerformance.